Distributed-Validators-Synctems/Validator-School/README.md

 >> some seminars require financial costs, which the participant of the school assumes. <br />
 >> in individual cases, financial costs can be reimbursed from the funds of the fundoundation <br />

-### The humanitarian side of validation
+### Humanitarian side of validation
-1. Overview of the current situation in the field of validation, Different roles of validators in the blockchain, Validation as a hobby and as a way to make money (lecture)
+1. Introduction to validation (lecture)
 2. Permissionless Structures, Consensus in the blockchain and Consensus between people (lecture)
-3. How not to get lost among the rest: packing the validator (seminar-lecture)
+3. How not to get lost among the rest: validator packaging (seminar-lecture)
 4. How to choose the Network to validate? (seminar-lecture)
-5. What can the Validator brings to the Network, besides security? (seminar-lecture)
+5. Different ways of contributing to the Network (seminar-lecture)
 6. How to communicate with project creators and other validators? (seminar-lecture)
-7. Problems of Validators and ways to solve them (seminar-lecture)

 ### Technical side of validation
-1. Acquaintance with Linux and CosmosSDK documentation (seminar-workshop)
+1. Introduction to Linux and Cosmos SDK documentation (workshop)
 2. What is required for validation? (lecture-seminar)
 3. Cyber-security (seminar-workshop)
-4. Acquaintance with Linux (seminar-workshop)
-5. How to communicate with the blockchain (seminar-workshop)
+4. Communicating with blockchain (workshop)

-6. Launching the test validator (workshop)
-7. Updating the validator (workshop)
-8. Participation in the test network of a real blockchain project (seminar-workshop)
+### The practical side of validation
+1. Rent a server (workshop)
+2. Prepare a server for running of node (workshop)
-9. Participation in the main network of a real blockchain project (seminar-workshop)
+3. Launching a validator on the main-net of a real blockchain project (workshop)

+### Additional Workshops
+1. Understanding GitHub
+2. Installing Linux
+3. Create a validator page

 ## In case of the successful studying